lizschuering/spantree-harvest-python/README.md

     HARVEST_ACCESS_TOKEN = "Your_Token_Goes_Here"
     HARVEST_ACCOUNT_ID = "Your_Account_ID_Goes_Here"

 Voila!
-You are ready to run this project locally on your machine.
+You are ready to run this project.